-The adrenaline rush from going on roller coasters and other rides at an amusement park can spice up your date.
-Studies show that the adrenaline rush that you get from doing risky activities feels like “butterflies” when meeting someone you like.
-Going to an amusement park with a date can make you more attracted to your date and vise versa.
+The rush you feel from riding roller coasters and other amusement park attractions can actually spice up your date.
+Studies show that the shared surge of adrenaline that you get from doing risky activities can you and your date seem more attractive to each other.

 #9.
 Visit a Museum

 No matter what you and your date are interested in, there’s a museum out there for your tastes – art, cultural, history, science, pop culture – there’s something for everyone.
 This is a great idea because you can take it all in at your own pace and really get to know each other.
 The exhibits even provide built-in topics of conversation.

 Do you like baseball, hockey, soccer, football, tennis, boxing, UFC or any other sport?

 Watching a sporting event, either live or on TV, can be a lot of fun with the right person.
 You can root for the same team or enjoy a friendly rivalry.
 It’s a casual-yet-sometimes-intense environment that allows you and your date to loosen up and have enjoyed the competition.

 If your date doesn’t know anything about the particular sport or team and you do, take the time to explain and answer any questions.
 But if they are already a fan, then it may be one of the best dates you’ve ever had.